Last updated on March 2nd, 2021 at 02:12 pm

 The seller may want to provide the buyer with information prior to the buyer submitting their questionnaire so as to speed up the transaction and focus the buyer’s investigation.

-A big financial concern for the seller is the tax liability upon selling the company as a seller will want to benefit from Entrepreneurs Relief which reduces their capital gains tax to an effective rate of 10% (from 28%) on qualifying gains made up to £10 million.
+A big financial concern for the seller is the tax liability upon selling the company as a seller will want to benefit from Business Asset Disposal Relief which reduces their capital gains tax to an effective rate of 10% (from 28%) on qualifying gains made up to £10 million.

 Once the share purchase agreement has been drawn up by the buyer and the parties are at an advanced stage of negotiating it, the seller must go through the process of disclosure to avoid any liability for a breach of any of the warranties included in the agreement.
 The seller discloses by means of a general disclosure letter, which includes specific disclosures relating to particular issues with each individual warranty.
 This process qualifies the warranties so that the buyer is provided with all relevant information in the disclosure letter and the seller will therefore not be liable for any breach of warranty in the share purchase agreement if they have disclosed adequate information.